Dermaplaning Vs. Waxing

 Dermaplaning Side Effects

-Although dermaplaning is a non-invasive treatment, it can cause slight irritation to the skin, especially in sensitive individuals.
+Although dermaplaning is a non-invasive treatment, it can cause mild skin irritation, especially in sensitive individuals.

-With any cuts or scrapes, there is always a chance that it could lead to scarring.
+With any cuts or scrapes, there is always a chance of scarring.
 It is essential to handle the tool as recommended, especially when performing dermaplaning at home.

 While it can be done at home, the dermaplaning tools available are not as sharp or high-grade as those used by dermatologists or estheticians.